Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 During the second quarter of 2017, we shipped tens of thousands of 25 gigabit Ethernet NICs to Chinese Web 2.0 and hyperscale customers.
 We expect Chinese hyperscale customers to accelerate purchases of 25 gigabit Ethernet and above solutions as they transition to higher networking speeds.
 In the coming years, we see the Chinese market as a key growth driver for Mellanox.
 We are starting to see 100 gigabit NIC deployments and expect 100 gigabit endpoints to the server to become more utilized in 2018.
 This will pull 400 gigabit Ethernet switch backbone.

-Our Spectrum Ethernet Switch revenues delivered sequential growth in the second quarter, achieving material quarterly revenue contribution, equaling 5% of total revenues.
+Our Spectrum Ethernet Switch revenues delivered sequential growth in the second quarter, achieving material quarterly revenue contribution equaling 5% of total revenues.
 Spectrum adoptions continue to accelerate across multiple end markets.
 During the second quarter, Spectrum achieved its first Tier 1 OEM design win as we announced the use of Spectrum Ethernet Switches in HPE Synergy composable infrastructure platform.
 To-date, Spectrum has been deployed in thousands of data centers around the world and those customers recognize the multiple benefits versus competitive offerings.

-The recent introduction of Spectrum-2 will bring 200 gigabit and 400 gigabit Ethernet switching capabilities into the market, driving future customers adoption, setting new records for data center scalability, and reducing data center operational costs.
+The recent introduction of Spectrum-2 will bring 200 gigabit and 400 gigabit Ethernet switching capabilities into the market, driving future customers' adoption, setting new records for data center scalability, and reducing data center operational costs.
 We believe our Spectrum Switch revenues will continue to grow through the remainder of 2017.

 Now, I'll turn the call over to Jacob for our view of our second quarter results and to discuss our expectations for the third quarter of 2017.
 Jacob?